dajuntian/emr4washu/README.md

 devtools::install_github("dajuntian/emr4washu")
 library(emr4washu)
 ```
-## When the above method fails, it's because some data were not put on github.
+## When the above method fails, it's because I haven't updated the SQL library yet.
 You should contact me for the source file, then
 ```{r, eval = FALSE}
 #path_to_file looks like "C:/Download/emr4washu0090.tar.gz"
 install.packages(path_to_file, repos = NULL, type="source")